LoganR333/UNH-IT718/README.md

 | 6 | Database |  ✅ |  |   |
 | 7 | Identity (OIDC) |  ✅ | |  |
 | 8 | Kubernetes |  | |  ✅ |

+#  Other courseware
+> [!NOTE]
+> This repo is rapidly evolving with support materials TBD.